The Surprising Benefits of Air Purifiers for Children’s Health

 Although you can keep your air clean by not smoking cigarettes indoors or lighting the wood-burning fireplace constantly, there’s still air pollution in the home and necessary steps that need to be taken to improve indoor air quality.

 We ourselves cannot control the ambient outdoor air and its level of pollution.
 This would require more large-scale regulations on pollution, but we can control our indoor level of air pollution.
-Cleaning the air with a HEPA air purifier creates the healthiest environment for our children as they begin to age.
+Cleaning the air with an air purifier creates the healthiest environment for our children as they begin to age.

 Along with an increased air intake, children are at a higher risk of developing respiratory issues like asthma and that risk becomes even higher if they’re exposed to high levels of air pollution.